Minimax detection of localized signals in statistical inverse problems: Introduction

 Given a family of classes $(\mathcal{F}_\sigma)_{\sigma>0}$, our main objective will be to assess to what extent powerful tests for the testing problem \eqref{eq:testproblem_A} exist.
 The answer will usually depend on the size of $\mu_\sigma$: If $\mu_\sigma$ is large enough, then powerful tests exist, and if $\mu_\sigma$ is too small, then no test has high power.
 Hence, we aim to find a minimal family of thresholds $(\mu_\sigma^*)_{\sigma>0}$, such that powerful detection at a controlled error rate is still possible.
 Vice versa, such a minimal family would determine which signals can not be detected reliably, even when they are present.

 To this end, we extend the existing theory on minimax signals detection in inverse problems focusing on localized signals and linear combinations of localized signals, which are common in practice.
 This has, to the best of our knowledge, not been investigated yet.
 We present upper bounds, lower bounds and asymptotics for the minimal values of $\mu_\sigma$ such that powerful tests for testing problems given by \eqref{eq:testproblem_A} exist.
-They depend on the difficulty of the inverse problem induced by the forward operator $A$, the cardinality of $I_\sigma$ (denoted by $|I_\sigma|$) and the inner products between the images $Au_k$, $k\in I_\sigma$, of the potential anomalies.
-We stress that our results can be applied to a variety of dictionaries $(u_k)_{k \in I}$, such as wavelets, whereas previous results were restricted to dictionaries based on the SVD of the operator $A$.
+They depend on the difficulty of the inverse problem induced by the forward operator $A$, the cardinality of $I_\sigma$ (denoted by $|I_\sigma|$) and the inner products between the images $Au_k$, $k\in I_\sigma$, of the potential anomalies. {We aim to determine not just the asymptotic rate of $\mu_\sigma^*$, but also the corresponding minimax constant.
+Let us stress} that our results can be applied to a variety of dictionaries $(u_k)_{k \in I}$, such as wavelets, whereas previous results were restricted to dictionaries based on the SVD of the operator $A$. {This is a severe limitation as the shape of the signal in any real world application is fully unrelated to the operator (measurement device).} As one particular example, our results can be applied to the situation where the dictionary $(u_k)_{k \in I}$ is (a subset of) the famous Wavelet-Vaguelette-decomposition (WVD, see \cite {donoho1995wvd}) or the Vaguelette-Wavelet-decomposition (VWD, see \cite{abramovich1998vwd}) of $A$.

 Figure \ref{fig:radonintro} serves as an illustrative example.
-If it is known a priori, that the anomaly which distorts the reference image is a linear combination of a certain collection of wavelets (see the discussion in Sections \ref{subsec:case2_examples} and \ref{sec:simulations} for details), then our results suggest that the anomaly that is present in \ref{subfig:refsignalanom} is large enough, such that there is a test which is able distinguish the distorted (\ref{subfig:refsignalanom}) from the undistorted image (\ref{subfig:refsignal}) with type I and type II error both at most $0.05$, based on the measurements \ref{subfig:refsignalanomradonerr} (see Theorem \ref{thm:case2_upperbound_nonasymp}).
+If it is known a priori, that the anomaly which distorts the reference image is a linear combination of a certain collection of wavelets (see the discussion in Sections \ref{subsec:case2_examples} and \ref{sec:simulations} for details), then our results suggest that the anomaly that is present {in display (d)} is large enough, such that there is a test which is able to distinguish {it} from the undistorted image {in display (a)} with type I and type II error both at most $0.05$, based on the measurements in {display (f)} (see Theorem \ref{thm:case2_upperbound_nonasymp}){, despite the fact that the distortion is invisible by eye in display (f) compared to display (c)}. {In fact, the distrotion shown in Figure \ref{fig:radonintro} is deep in the alternative in the sense that Theorem \ref{thm:case2_upperbound_nonasymp} ensures its detectability by a test with high probability}.
 Note that our results are not restricted to wavelets.
 In fact, most of our results are applicable under very mild conditions on the dictionary $(u_k)_{k \in I}$.